Werdffelynir/util.script/README.md

-Util.formData (form, asObject)              // Convert HTML form to encode URI string Util.toNode (data)                          // HTML string convert to DOM Elements Object Util.uniqueArr (arr)                        // Removes duplicate values from an array Util.fileGetContents (url)                  // Reads entire file into a string Util.getPosition (elem)                     // Calculates the position and size of elements.
+Util.formData (form, asObject)              // Convert HTML form to encode URI string Util.toNode (data)                          // HTML string convert to DOM Elements Object Util.uniqueArr (arr)                        // Removes duplicate values from an array Util.fileGetContents (url)                  // Reads entire file into a string, synchronously Util.getPosition (elem)                     // Calculates the position and size of elements.
 Util.getMouseElement (element, event)       // Returns the coordinates of the mouse on any element Util.getMouseCanvas (canvas, event)         // Returns the coordinates of the mouse on the canvas element